 Keep a list and add a reminder to review your list every quarter (or whatever time period feels good to you) to make sure you’re being intentional and actually using the thing you’re paying for over and over again.

 If you don’t use it, why not cancel it?

-Like a gym membership that you don’t use anymore…do you feel bad about yourself for not committing to your fitness as you had planned on?
+Like a gym membership that you don’t use anymore…do you feel bad about yourself for not committing to your fitness as you had planned?
+Ditch it!

-Another option is to have Trim find all of your extra subscriptions and cancel them for you.
+Another option is to have Rocket Money find all of your extra subscriptions and cancel them for you.

 Review all of your bills and contact your providers.
-Ask for reduce rates or if they have any discounts available.
+Ask for reduced rates or if they have any discounts available.

-Services such as cell phones, landlines (do these even exist anymore?! 😆) internet, utilities, and insurances are usually great places to start but the sky’s the limit here.
+Services such as cell phones, landlines (do these even exist anymore?!), internet, utilities, and insurances are usually great places to start, but the sky’s the limit.